OpenJML/openjml.github.io/tutorial/InspectingCounterexamples.md

 ## ghost declarations

-JML allows placing _ghost declarations_ as statements in the body of a method.
-These are declarations of variables that may only be used in specification statements, but otherwise function like Java local declarations.
-They can be used as part of the modeling and specificaiton of a method, but they are also useful for debugging.
-Fox example, one might want to capture a value at one point to compare it to something else later on.
+JML allows placing _ghost declarations_ (discussed [here](Ghost)) as statements in the body of a method.

-TODO - example
+They can also be useful to record values of variables and them compare them to others, `show` them, perform specification-side computations, etc. as part of the debugging process.

 ## Execution traces: the `--trace` and `--subexpressions` options